esl/code-beam-america/_participants/brooklin-myers.md

 twitter: BrooklinJMyers

 ---
+I'm a nerdy web developer who loves building web apps as much as I love playing Dungeons & Dragons.
+Since joining the Elixir community, I've focused on helping new and aspiring developers adopt Elixir.
-🎙️ Host of ElixirNewbie podcast 🧙‍♂️ Elixir Instructor @DockYard Academy 🙏 I help new and aspiring developers adopt Elixir
+* Host of the ElixirNewbie podcast
+* Elixir Instructor at DockYard Academy
+* LiveViewNative Core team member